Everyone who is eligible for publicly funded health and disability services should in most circumstances pay only $5 for subsidised medicines.

 DHBs have a list of eligible providers in their respective regions.
 Any provider/prescriber not specifically listed by a DHB as an approved provider/prescriber should be regarded as not approved.

-Once patients and their families have collected 20 new prescription items in a year, they can get a Prescription Subsidy, which means they won’t have to pay any more prescription charges until 1 February the following year.
+Once patients and their families have collected 20 prescription items in a year, they can get a Prescription Subsidy card, which means they won’t have to pay any more prescription charges until 1 February the following year.
 Go to Prescription Subsidy scheme to find out more.